KalaayPT/Profit-Taker-Guide/docs/miscellaneous/resources-used-honorable-mentions.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oWvet2JCypU?si=pM9nUxTDZV67YcJe" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 These two guides were at the time, and for a long time afterward, the most accurate and up-to-date Profit-Taker guides on youtube.
-As of the publishing of this guide, they were still the best.
+As of the publishing of the first version of this guide, they were still the best.

 **Blunt’s Profit-Taker guide:**